Andy-ycw/RedditSnap_production/README.md

 <br>
 <h1>Contact</h1>

 I would appreciate any questions, suggestions, and feedback to help me get better at web development.
-Please feel free to <a href="andyyu.general@gmail.com">email</a> me.
+Please feel free to [email](andyyu.general@gmail.com) me.